josephine/heroku-database-backups/README.md

 And add the following command to run as often as you like:

 ```
-APP=your-app DATABASE=HEROKU_POSTGRESQL_NAVY_URL /app/bin/backup.sh
+DATABASE=`/app/vendor/heroku-toolbelt/bin/heroku config:get HEROKU_POSTGRESQL_MAUVE_URL -a $APP` /app/bin/backup.sh
 ```

-In the above command, APP is the name of your app within heroku that contains the database.
 DATABASE is the name of the database you would like to capture and backup.
-In our setup, DATABASE actually points to a follower database to avoid any impact to our users.
-Both of these environment variables can also be set within your heroku config rather than passing into the script invocation.
+The database should be specified here so that we can dynamically fetch the database URL.